Teachers Deserve So Much More Than We Can Give Them

 Create a mini poster of what kids love about their teacher.
 Have each student write down their favorite thing about the teacher to make this list.
 (Download our pre-made poster below!)

 3 – Notes and Drawings From Your Child

 If you don’t have time to gather the whole classroom’s thoughts, you can still have your child write a meaningful note for the teacher.
-My teacher friend is always showing me the notes from her students and they touch her heart every time.
+I still have the “love” notes students gave me ten years ago.

 4 – Give the Gift of Your Time!

 Ask the teacher what he or she needs the most help with right now.
 I recently repaired books from my son’s classroom library and his teacher was so grateful.
 If you’re available to go to school, you can offer to help with centers, listen to kids read, sharpen pencils, change bulletin boards… the list is really endless.

 You can’t go wrong with a pack of Expo markers or Post-It Notes.
 For early childhood teachers, send glue sticks or crayons.

 Check out beautiful gifts at Art of the Table, Reinspired Treasures, Rebel Reclaimed and Roeda Studios.